 His studio soon began to attract the ‘elite’ of New York with leading ballet dancers coming to him because his exercises perfected and complemented their traditional exercise programme.
 Actors and actresses, sportspersons, the rich and the famous were all attracted to a workout that built strength without adding bulk, balancing that strength with flexibility, and achieving the perfect harmony between mind and muscle

 In the past, screen legends such as Gregory Peck and Katharine Hepburn used the Pilates Method and, today, it is the preferred work-out regime for leading personalities from the worlds of entertainment and sport.
 Yet, until the late 1990’s, Pilates remained essentially unknown to the general public – how things have changed in that short space of time as an estimated 25 million people now take regular Pilates classes in the USA and some one million in the UK.

 Pilates today is taught in several forms, directly reflecting the legacy of Joseph Pilates, who developed the method some 80 years ago.
 He did not lay down a formal training programme, with the result that, on his death, his ‘disciples’ continued teaching by adding their own variations to the core philosophy and exercises.
 This flexibility in approach is one of the reasons why Pilates has been so successful over this time period.

-Body Control Pilates has been established as a membership body and training school for more than 15 years.
-We are proud to play our part in the realisation of Joe's dream that Pilates would one day be available to everyone.
-We are also proud to work on a regular basis with Mary Bowen and Lolita San Miguel, both of whom trained directly with Joe and Clara Pilates, providing an invaluable first-hand link back to the origins of the Pilates Method.
+Body Control Pilates has been established as a membership body and school for more than 25 years.
+We are proud to play our part in the realisation of Joe’s dream that Pilates would one day be available to everyone – and of our very special relationship with Mary Bowen, who trained directly with Joe and Clara Pilates and therefore provides an invaluable first-hand link back to the origins of the Pilates Method.